kuryaki/RabbitWorkshop/README.md

 ## Workshop Steps

- [x] simple in memory login/register service (monolith?)
- [ ] make register send an email via simple producer consumer (prod/consumer) [ ] agregate both services in a loggin service (pub/sub) [ ] add loggin normally to show how you need to alter routes [ ] add a single endpoint to handle `/resources` and publish all of the verbs as `verb.resource` [ ] implement RPC service to handle crud
+0. Make register send an email via simple producer consumer (prod/consumer)
+1. Add another consumer to the key to send analitycs (pub/sub)
+2. Add a single endpoint to handle RPC for `/resources`
+3. Add RPC service to handle crud for CRUD as `action.resource`
+4. Reuse `mailer` from `resourcer` on resource delete
- [ ] handle failure nacks + service monitoring
+4. Handle failure nacks + service monitoring